IvS-KULeuven/krome-CSE/README.md

 The chemistry code KROME is *in the process of* being made compatible with our AGB circumstellar envelope (CSE) chemistry, usually calculated using the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code), see also this [link](http://udfa.ajmarkwick.net/index.php?mode=downloads).

 ---
+### Notes

+- KROME was once coupled to PHANTOM by W. Homan, see code [here](https://github.com/danieljprice/phantom/blob/master/src/main/krome.f90). --> Didn't work as it should, chemically speaking.

+- Chemical networks were added to KROME for AGB outflows by J. Bolte, see details [here](https://github.com/IvS-KULeuven/KROME).

+---

 ### How to run?
 1. Run the bash script